 Zaki’s work offers novel applications for hydro and aero-dynamics, environmental flow dynamics, energy systems, and medical interventions.
 His research and the work of his lab, Johns Hopkins’ Flow Science and Engineering (FSE), address a classic, complex mechanics problem—chaotic fluid motion caused by infinitesimal disturbances.
 To capture these detailed flow instabilities and the resulting turbulence, Zaki creates high-fidelity, scalable, numerical simulations with complementary analytical and semi-analytical techniques.
 Zaki’s FSE group is recognized for its seminal contributions in the fields of data assimilation, where scarce sensor measurements are augmented using numerical simulations and machine learning algorithms in order to discover the entire flow field that generated the sensor signals.
 Current research areas include modeling and controlling the transition to turbulence in extreme flow regimes, flow manipulation and turbulent drag reduction technologies, and the stability of complex fluids.

 Zaki received the Office of Naval Research Young Investigator Award and is the recipient of the 2016 and 2017 visiting fellowship from the Japanese Society for the Promotion of Science.
 He is the 2017 recipient of JHU William H. Huggins Excellence in Teaching Award and has garnered several awards at Imperial College London.
-He is a life member of the American Physical Society.
+He is a life member and Fellow of the American Physical Society.

 Author of numerous journal articles and book chapters, Zaki is a member of the editorial advisory board of Flow, Turbulence and Combustion and is an associate editor of the Journal of Fluid Mechanics.